About the Project

 Used

 Both the architecture and method of data access and retrieval are tailored to the end user.
-I want to work with you and meet your requirements when designing your single site or network of weather stations.
+The Met Instruments Project wants to work with you and meet your requirements when designing your single site or network of weather stations.

 Weather station data may be hosted natively on the Met Instruments Project website, via integration onto a user supplied site, or through a newly hosted site dedicated to storing and managing your weather data.
 Locally logged data will also have an immediate method of access and retrieval.
 Depending on your needs, coordination with your ISP may be required.

-Once integrated, I offer an optional contractual maintenance and calibration service for continued support after install.
+Once integrated, an optional contractual maintenance and calibration service for continued support after installation is available.

 Get in Contact: